-BPA// Berlin program for artists is a mentoring program that facilitates exchange between emerging and established Berlin-based artists.
-In 2020/2021, KW Institute for Contemporary Art will partner with BPA.
-The formats BPA Talks and BPA Exhibitions will take place within the framework of this partnership.
+BPA// Berlin program for artists is a mentoring program that promotes exchange between emerging and established Berlin artists*.
+In 2020/2021 KW Institute for Contemporary Art will enter into a partnership with BPA, which will include the formats BPA Talks and BPA Exhibitions.

-Alongside its exhibition program, KW Institute for Contemporary Art is continuously pushing beyond the confines of the physical building through its commissioning program.
+Alongside its exhibition program, KW Institute for Contemporary Art is continuously pushing beyond the confines of the physical building through its commission program.
 These commissions are produced in order to present a different temporality and dedication to art production, in which the environment and architecture of both institutions – KW and the Berlin Biennale for Contemporary Art – is challenged.

-In the framework of the Metabolic Museum-University (MM-U), associate curator Clémentine Deliss investigates, together with a group of peers, the conceptual potential and underlying politics of collecting in the city of Berlin.
-The generative process of the MM-U and the outcome of its inquiries will be presented in a publication and comprehensive exhibition to be held at KW in 2023.
+As part of the Metabolic Museum-University (MM-U), KW associate curator Clémentine Deliss and a group of colleagues are investigating the conceptual potential and politics of collecting in Berlin.
+The generative process of MM-U and the results of their research will be presented in a publication and a comprehensive exhibition at KW in 2023.